 Unit 4: Political Beliefs and Behaviors

 Students learn about the expansion of suffrage in the United States, opportunities for citizen participation in the political process, and demographic factors that influence political participation and political attitudes.
-They are introduced to the two axis model of the political spectrum and study the development of liberal and conservative positions in the United States.
+They are introduced to the two-axis model of the political spectrum and study the development of liberal and conservative positions in the United States.
 They learn about the history of opinion polling and the methods used to measure public opinion.

 Unit 5: Linkage Institutions

 Students learn about the two-party system, the history of political parties in America, and the role of the media in American elections.
-They study the process by which presidents are elected, how interest groups and lobbyists work, how the media can impact political agenda, and the evolution of the press in the United States.
+They study the process by which presidents are elected, how interest groups and lobbyists work, how the media can affect political agenda, and the evolution of the press in the United States.

 Unit 6: The Art of Policymaking

 Students learn about policymaking and economic, social, and foreign policies of the United States.
-They learn about the typical issues addressed and the powers of state and local government.
+They learn about the typical issues addressed, and the powers of state and local government.

 Unit 7: Civil Liberties and Civil Rights